 The gen-tie line was designed with an emphasis on occupying the smallest ground disturbance footprint practicable and sited to follow existing roads.
-New access would also be constructed on BLM-managed lands within the gen-tie 250-foot-wide ROW for 11,780 linear feet and width of 20 feet (5.41 acres).
+The gen-tie line is also designed to follow along the transmission corridor of the Greenlink transmission line.
+New access would also be constructed on BLM-managed lands within the gen-tie 250-foot-wide ROW for 11,780 linear feet and with a width of 20 feet (5.41 acres).
 Spur roads, if necessary, would be 12 feet wide and constructed from the main access roads and/or existing transmission structure footprints to provide access to work areas for new gen-tie line transmission structures.
 These existing gen-tie access roads within the BLM-authorized ROW would require coverage under the ROW grant.
 The Project would also include existing access on BLM-managed lands to access the gen-tie ROW.
 The existing roads may require blading and improvements in certain areas like the methods described above in Section 3.1.1.